mirror/boost/boost/libs/parameter/doc/index.rst

 by callers; they merely trigger SFINAE by becoming illegal types when the ``name`` argument is not convertible to ``const char*``.
-The ``BOOST_PARAMETER_FUN`` macro described earlier actually adds these extra function parameters (Borland users see this note__).
+The ``BOOST_PARAMETER_FUN`` macro described earlier adds these extra function parameters for you (Borland users see this note__).

 .. _BOOST_PARAMETER_MATCH: